jaytimm/corpuslingr/README.md

 Importantly, both search and aggregation functions can be easily applied to multiple (ie, any number of) search queries.

-Functions included in the library dovetail nicely with existing R packages geared towards text/corpus analysis (eg, `quanteda`, `spacyr`, `udpipe`, `coreNLP`, `qdap`).
-These packages are beasts (!); `corpuslingr` simply fills a few gaps with the needs of the corpus linguist in mind, enabling finer-grained, more qualitative analysis of language use and variation in context.

-While still in development (ie, feedback!), the package should be useful to linguists and digital humanists interested in having [BYU corpora](https://corpus.byu.edu/)-like search functionality when working with (moderately-sized) personal corpora.
+While still in development, the package should be useful to linguists and digital humanists interested in having [BYU corpora](https://corpus.byu.edu/)-like search & summary functionality when working with (moderately-sized) personal corpora, as well as researchers interested in performing finer-grained, more qualitative analyses of language use and variation in context.

 ------------------------------------------------------------------------

-Here, we walk through a simple workflow from corpus creation using `quicknews`, corpus annotation using the `cleanNLP` package, and annotated corpus search using `corpuslingr`.
+Here, we walk through a simple workflow from corpus creation using `quicknews`, corpus annotation using the `cleanNLP` package, and annotated corpus search & summary using `corpuslingr`.

 ``` r
 library(tidyverse)